-Service update: 121 Youth Counselling will be returning to limited face-to-face Counselling from 7th September 2020.
-Sessions will only be available in Odiham initially.
-Online Counselling will continue alongside the face-to-face service.
+Service update: 121 Youth Counselling is currently offering limited face-to-face Counselling sessions.
+We will confirm venue availability when we contact you.
+Online and telephone counselling will continue alongside the face-to-face service.

 Free Weekly Counselling Sessions for Young People aged 11-25